-We intend to apply to list our units on Nasdaq under the symbol "CFIIU."
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
+Our units have been approved for listing on Nasdaq under the symbol "CFIIU" on or promptly after the date of this prospectus.
 We expect that our Class A common stock and warrants will be listed under the symbols "CFII" and "CFIIW," respectively, once the Class A common stock and warrants begin separate trading.

-We will pay the underwriters an aggregate of \$10,500,000 (or \$0.20 per unit) in underwriting discounts and commissions in connection with this offering.
+We will pay the underwriters an aggregate of \$10,000,000 (or \$0.20 per unit) in underwriting discounts and commissions in connection with this offering.
 No commissions will be paid on any units sold pursuant to the underwriters' over-allotment option.
 We will also pay \$100,000 to BTIG for acting as the "qualified independent underwriter" in this offering.